Frequently Asked Questions

 Is Prior US clinical training required for IMG's?

-At least one month of US clinical experience is required.
+At least one month of US clinical experience is desired for consideration.
 Research is not considered US clinical experience.

 Does your program sponsor visas?